-The Faculty of Law at Victoria University of Wellington is New Zealand’s leading centre of academic legal research.
+Victoria’s Faculty of Law is New Zealand’s leading centre of academic legal research.

+The Social Sciences Research Network (SSRN) is one of the world’s major online resources for scholarly research.
 Victoria is the only New Zealand law faculty with a full presence on the SSRN site, a development that has greatly enhanced the dissemination of the work of its academics.